savannahferretti/monsoon-pod/README.md

 ```
 ├── LICENSE.md         <- License for code
 │
-├── README.md          <- Top-level information on this code base
+├── README.md          <- Top-level information on this code base/ & manuscript
 │
 ├── data/
-│   ├── raw/           <- Original, immutable ERA5 and IMERG data
+│   ├── raw/           <- Original ERA5, IMERG V06, and GPCP data
 │   ├── interim/       <- Intermediate data that has been transformed
 │   └── processed/     <- Final analysis-ready data
 │
-├── figs/              <- Generated figures/graphics used in the manuscript
+├── figs/              <- Generated figures used in the manuscript
 │
-├── notebooks/         <- Jupyter notebooks for data processing, analysis, \& visualizations
+├── notebooks/         <- Jupyter notebooks for data processing, analysis, & visualizations
 │
 └── environment.yml    <- File for reproducing the analysis environment
 ```